ThatOneShortGuy/ASCII-Video-Player/README.md

 ### Options
 - `-h`: Show help message and exit
 - `-f <freq>`, `-c <freq>`: Color frequency.
-The higher the integer, the higher threshold for changing color. (default: 2)
+The higher the integer, the higher threshold for changing color. (default: 1)
 - `-s <width>:<height>`: Size of the output image.
 Should be input as "width:height" with no spaces and numbers only.
-A negative one (-1) in any of the sizes will calculate the best size to maintain the image ratio (default: 266:61)
+A negative one (-1) in any of the sizes will calculate the best size to maintain the image ratio (default: 266:-1)
+- `--no-ascii`: Don't use ascii characters to represent the image (default: False)
+- `--no-color`: Don't use color in the output (default: False)